The Healthy Lake Chelan Valley Challenge is inspired by GET FIT! Lake Chelan.

 Higgins bought T-shirts, put up prize money and paid for participants’ first month gym membership at Lake Chelan Fitness.
 The program was a success.
 Participants lose weight, and the motivation helped Higgins stay fit.
 When he went out, people asked him how far he had walked or what he had eaten that day.
 He got on the radio every Monday morning and reported his weight.
 "Good, bad or ugly," he said.
 "And it made me more accountable."

-While participants in GET FIT!
-LAKE CHELAN won’t be expected to report their weight in the media (all information is confidential), Higgins hopes the challenge will encourage them to eat better and move more.
+Higgins hopes community fitness challenge will encourage people to eat better and move more.
 He knows from experience that physical health makes a big difference in life.
 "When I feel good physically, it makes everything else seem better too," he said.

-Lake Chelan Community Hospital is excited to be a part of this community challenge.
-We appreciate the opportunity to help build a healthy community and provide wellness opportunities for the Lake Chelan valley.
+Lake Chelan Community Hospital appreciates the opportunity to help build a healthy community and provide wellness opportunities for the Lake Chelan valley.